 – Michael Moorcock, interview at the Comédie du Livre 2013

-The earliest example of Moorcock’s symbol being “borrowed” by Warhammer’s creators actually predates the game.
-Asgard Miniatures, which was Bryan Ansell’s miniatures venture before he set up Citadel, produced a series of Chaotic miniatures.
+The earliest example of Moorcock’s symbol being “borrowed” by Warhammer’s creators actually predates both Citadel and Warhammer.
+Asgard Miniatures, which was Bryan Ansell’s miniatures venture before he set up Citadel, produced a series of Chaotic miniatures in the late 1970s.
 One figure in the range (CC4 Hoofer Bladesman) features the eight-arrow sign on its breastplate.

 Detail of cover of WFB1, ‘Tabletop Battles’ (1983)